auth0/docs/articles/api/management/v2/tokens.md

 ## Get a token manually

 <div class="alert alert-warning">
   <strong>Heads up!</strong> Τhe Management APIv2 token, by default, has a validity of <strong>24 hours</strong>.
 After that the token will expire and you will have to get a new one.
-If this doesn't work for you, you can either [change the validity period of the token](#2-get-the-token), or <a href="#automate-the-process">automate the process</a>.
+If this doesn't work for you, you can either <a href="#2-get-the-token">change the validity period of the token</a>, or <a href="#automate-the-process">automate the process</a>.
 </div>

 Let's see how you can get a token manually.
 Note, that the first step of the process need to be executed _only_ the first time.